The Willamette Valley Art of Mentoring 2020

 Lost Valley Education and Event Center in Dexter, Oregon

-Thank you to everyone who made this year’s event so magical!
+Thank you to everyone who made last year’s event so magical!

 A Journey of Heart & Mind